 First off, showering with lash extensions isn’t the same as without it.
 Rubbing is a big no-no and hence scrubbing is even bigger a danger when you’re wearing fake lashes.

 You can’t scour away the dirt like you always do.
 Instead, be gentle and soft with your body when showering.

 Take the loofah and body brush out of your bathroom because both can snag and tug on the eyelash extensions, leading to premature falling of lashes.

 Do Not Use Goggles

-I have seen a lot of bad advice over the years and wearing goggles in the shower is definitely one one them.
-For example, this article from Gamour.com states that you should shower with goggles to keep your eyelash extensions in tact!
+I have seen a lot of bad advice over the years and wearing goggles in the shower is definitely one of them.
+For example, this article from Gamour.com states that you should shower with goggles to keep your eyelash extensions intact!

 The only exception to the rule above would be taking a shower when the curing period of the adhesive of 4 hours is not completed.